PX4/PX4-user_guide/en/dev_setup/dev_env_windows_wsl.md

 The easiest way to set up and use QGroundControl is to download the Linux version into your WSL.

-You can do this using from within the WSL shell.
+You can do this from within the WSL shell.

 1. In a web browser, navigate to the QGC [Ubuntu download section](https://docs.qgroundcontrol.com/master/en/qgc-user-guide/getting_started/download_and_install.html#ubuntu)
 1. Right-click on the **QGroundControl.AppImage** link, and select "Copy link address".